Comment on page

 Panther is a cross-protocol layer that uses zero-knowledge technology to build DeFi solutions that meet regulatory requirements and satisfy users' on-chain data privacy needs.
 The goal of Panther is to allow seamless access to DeFi and create a cross-chain-supported architecture that serves different use cases.

-Users access Panther by depositing assets into Multi-Assed Shielded Pools (MASPs or simply Shielded Pools).
+Users access Panther by depositing assets into Multi-Asset Shielded Pools (MASPs or simply Shielded Pools).
 Deposited assets are secured in a Vault smart contract, which means they gain access to the equivalent zAssets (1:1 collateralized "shielded" versions of their tokens to be utilized within Panther). zAssets open different possibilities for users, who can send, swap, receive, and pay with them.
 Internal OTC trades are possible via an atomic swap mechanism called zTrade.
 Shielded Pools exist in different chains (EVM-compatible only in the first version), interconnected by zBridges.
 Panther users can also interact directly with external DeFi and NFT platforms using DeFi Adaptors.

 The following diagram illustrates the flow of assets between Panther and transparent, public blockchain networks: